Agusd17/jobsity-challenge/README.md

 ## Weather Api and key

 For this excercise, the Visual Crossing API was used.
 In order to make valid API calls, the following API key is necessary (already integrated): GDEZ82XJYC68QEVAZHGW6Q428
+The service request the correspondant weather to the provided city, date and time of the day.
 There is currently no City name validation in place, which means that entering invalid names when creating/editing a reminder, will result in an error when trying to retrieve the correspondant weather.
 To fix this, I've decided to not show any climate icons in the expanded card modal when that happens, just the city name.